Mindy Rosengarten

 Research Discipline/Bio

-Mindy is a third year PhD student mentored by Tyler Watts and Kimberly Noble.
+Mindy is a fourth year PhD student mentored by Tyler Watts and Kimberly Noble.
 Her research examines the long-term impacts of educational interventions and asks what features of interventions are most predictive of such long-term impacts.
-Mindy is also interested in the impacts of early childhood education on parents' earnings and educational attainment.
+Her current work examines whether skill-type and classroom processes might explain whether intervention impacts fadeout or persist.
+She is also interested in whether scholars can forecast the long-term impacts of interventions using short-run impacts.
+She explores these questions using various methodologies including meta-analysis and growth curve modeling.

-Prior to beginning her doctoral studies, Mindy was a Research Coordinator at the Brazelton Touchpoints Center where she supported program and policy evaluations focused on child and family education and health.
+Mindy has recently completed a fellowship with the Minnesota Department of Education where she led a project tracking new mother's use of public programs and educational trajectories post-birth.
+Prior to beginning her doctoral studies, Mindy was a Research Coordinator at the Brazelton Touchpoints Center where she supported education and health policy evaluations.

 Educational Background